EnigmaDragons/LDJam57/design/narrative.md

 ---
 ## Marketing Page Version:

-# 🐱 RAISE THE PAW 🐱
+# 🐱 DEEP MEOWGOTIATIONS 🐱
 ## The Purr-fectly Silly Corporate Cat-Venture!

 Ever wondered what your cat does when you're not home?
 They're probably climbing the CORPORATE LADDER!